 It can make a difference when the public shows up en masse.
-Attend the City Council Work Session, Thursday, January 27 at 6:00 pm via Zoom.
+Attend the City Council Meeting on, Tuesday, November 29 at 6:00 pm via Zoom.
 Check here for updated information on the Zoom link to attend.
 You will have a chance to express your opinion when the Mayor invites Public Comment.
 Follow the Chair's instructions to "raise" your hand on Zoom if you want to speak.
 (But it's via Zoom - so you can do other things while waiting your turn to speak!)

 If you can't attend the meeting, take the time to send a message to City Council expressing your experience as a small owner and your feelings about this legislation.
 Here's how.

 Despite the fact that single family homes, condos, Golden Duplexes, some new ADUS, and buildings built after 2005 are not subject to rent control due to the Costa Hawkins Rental Act of 1995 (a state law), the voters passed legislation in November 2020 that require to these rental housing providers pay a fee to register their units and come under their watchful eye.
 This means owners must required to report information about their tenancies including rental amount, tenant contact info and what is included in the rent.
 This allows them to track your rental and contact your tenant with information about Rent Board services.
 For more information, check it out here.

 In 1982 (and again in 2018 and 2020), the Berkeley voters agreed that living on property with your tenant, creates a relationship similar to having a roommate.
 An owner and tenant are likely to share common space, interact regularly, and create a more personal relationship.

 The Golden Duplex rule says that if an owner of record on December 31, 1979 lived on the property and an owner of current record lives in one of the units, then the unit rented to the tenant is exempt from rent control and does not have Berkeley eviction protections.